StalkR/misc/boot/crypt-kexec.md

 ## Installing a system

 From now on, install as you normally would.
-As an example, let's install Debian 10 (buster).
+As an example, let's install Debian 12 (bookworm).

 Set a hostname on the temporary host so the new system inherits it later:
 ```